haroldship/masters-thesis-knowledge-info/README.md

  - [ ] Appendix: A.10 table: Silverman is better than CV
  - [ ] Appendix: for each section, plot accuracy measures vs. expected number of incidents
  - [ ] Appendix: A.8 mention in subsection title that peaks are in same place
+ - [ ] Discussion: Create Boxplot of MISE distribution comparing Oracle to Silverman to CV selection, possibly OTHER accuracy measures
+ - [ ] Discussion: Create Boxplot of MISE difference between S-O and CV-O (MISE only)
  - [ ] Discussion: Why is MISE going up?
  - [ ] Discussion: Silverman's peak bias is positive in some cases: explain
  - [ ] Discussion: overall plot of everything e.g. NMISE of CV, Silv, Oracle vs. experiment number